 Amy Nelson (Point West): Data security is certainly top-of-mind.
 We have an information security committee that is management-based but that reports to the board on our activities.
 We recently conducted a knowledge, skills, and ability checklist exercise for our board and supervisory committees, and it was determined that in addition to audit knowledge and experience, there was a need to find someone who has information security knowledge as well.

 Zeroing in on data security for our board information – that was a key motivator in choosing Aprio.
 A purpose-built board portal secures not just the information distributed for meetings but the note taking and discussions of the board.
 Without a portal, there is always the risk of an errant email or someone downloading data to a device that is compromised.
 Boards cannot take that risk.

-With the priorities and composition of boards changing, we asked the panel about the role of technology on supporting efficient board operations.
-Respondents agreed that board portal technology is really table stakes in this day and age, with board members, especially younger directors, expecting that they will be well supported with modern technology for real-time communication including while mobile and travelling.
+With the priorities and composition of boards changing, we asked the panel about the role of technology on supporting efficient board operations, like board management software.
+Respondents agreed that board portal technology is really table stakes in this day and age, with board members, especially younger directors, expecting that they will be well supported with modern technology for real-time communication including while mobile and traveling.